Mingos-F/Floating_Shapes/README.md

 ## Description

-  This creation of this project was motivated by my will to learn more about c++, expecificly graphics oriented c++ programing.
+  This creation of this project was motivated by my will to learn more about c++, expecificly graphics oriented c++ programing. <br />
+  The program consists on shapes bouncing arounfd in the terminal.

 ## Installation